frankwang95/frankwang95.github.io/_posts/2018-02-17-polynomial-roots-are-beautiful.md

 </p>
 <br>

-This image is a density map of all the complex polynomial roots of all the polynomials of degree up to 15 with coefficients in $$\{0, 1, -1\}$$.
+This image is a density map of all the complex polynomial roots of a four billion polynomials with coefficients in $$\{0, 1, -1\}$$.
+Roots with appear with multiplicity greater than one are plotted only once.
 It is super high resolution so explore it at your leisure.

-The roots are generated using a Mathematica notebook and the image was generated with a small python script.
-The root generator (and also noteably the original Haskell script I used to generate the image) are both memory hogs.
-In part this is because they were written many years ago when I was still learning to code, but in addition to that, I have never quite gotten the hang of efficiently using memory with functional programing languages.

-Those who are interested can find the code on [github](https://github.com/frankwang95/polynomials).
+The roots are generated using a small python script which was run on a Ryzen 1700 machine for four days.
+Source code can be found on [github](https://github.com/frankwang95/polynomials).